Computationally Efficient Replicable Learning of Parities and Applications

-The \emph{stable partition} algorithm of ~\cite{kaplan2025differentially} plays a central role in our method.
-Given a sequence of vectors in $\mathbb{F}^d$ (for an arbitrary field $\bbF$), the algorithm iteratively constructs (in a greedy manner) a collection of sets that partition the input, where each set is linearly independent.
+Given a sequence of vectors in $\mathbb{F}^d$ (for an arbitrary field $\bbF$), the Stable Partition algorithm iteratively constructs (in a greedy manner) a collection of sets that partition the input, where each set is linearly independent.
 Importantly, this procedure enjoys strong stability properties.

 \begin{theorem}[Stable Partition, Algorithm~1 in \cite{kaplan2025differentially}] Consider the algorithm that given input $S = \{v_1, \dots ,v_m\}$ where $v_i\in\mathbb{F}^d$, the algorithm partitions $S$ into